intel-gpu/intel-gpu-i915-backports/docs/README_ubuntu.md

 ```
 Above command will create Debian package in parent folder. **intel-i915-dkms_<**release version**>.<**kernel-version**>.deb**

+#### DKMS Kernel Headers Requirement
+The kernel header used at the time of backporting may not be compatible with the latest version at the time of installation which can lead to installation issues.
+Please refer [Version](../versions) file to check value of UBUNTU_24.04_DESKTOP_KERNEL_VERSION/UBUNTU_24.04_SERVER_KERNEL_VERSION/UBUNTU_22.04_DESKTOP_KERNEL_VERSION/UBUNTU_22.04_SERVER_KERNEL_VERSION for Ubuntu®.
+It will point to the kernel version which is being used during backporting.

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

   Ubuntu® 24.04 Desktop:
 ```